VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 {{< /columns >}}

+If you go for the absolute cheapest options and hunt for used equipment, it's reasonable to get everything for about \$175.
+I realize to many that's a tough pill to swollow, so if you just can't do that that's 100% okay!
+You can get by for a good while with just a multimeter, a the power supplied by a microcontroller, and simulation software.
+That brings the actual upfront cost down to around \$30.
+Of course, that's not counting the actual parts needed for whatever you're building, though parts tend to actually be quite inexpensive.

 ### The Multimeter

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/CBah3vz5b-U?list=PLAROrg3NQn7cyu01HpOv5BWo217XWBZu0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{< tip >}}

 note, the above video uses U=IR instead of V=IR like 'normal'.
 You'd think that engineers could just get along and pick consistent symbols, but, nope.
-The 'normal' V (voltage) = I (current) * R (Resistance) is often E=IR
+The 'normal' way to write it is V (voltage) = I (current) * R (Resistance), though you'll also often see E=IR or, less common, U=IR like here.

 {{< /tip >}}

-[TODO] textual description of all multimeter functions
+The **Multi**meter generally serves three roles: A **volt**meter, an **Am**meter, and an **Ohm**meter.
+These are for measuring Voltage (in Volts), Current (in Amps), and Resistance (in Ohms) respectively.
+Furthermore, most multimeters can do continutiy testing (checking if two points are connected).

 ## Resistance and the OHM meter